fbk-most/civic-digital-twins/docs/design/dd-000-engine.md

 nodes computed by other trees (such as `n7`).

 This representation allows one to clearly see the rules to compute each tree.
-Additionally, as mentioned above, we could in principle evaluate independent trees in parallel.
+Additionally, we could in principle evaluate independent trees in parallel.
 This is not implemented right now, but it should be simple to do.